Hanmb17/CI_MS1_CATTERY/README.md

 The primary goal is to provide a user-friendly experience for all visitors with a responsive layout that adapts seamlessly to any device.
 We offer easy access to information on our cat care services, staff profiles, customer testimonials, and contact details.

 ### User Goals
-- A well-displayed and easy-to-navigate website
+- A well-displayed and easy-to-navigate website.
-- Clear and informative information on what services are on offer
+- Clear and informative information on what services are on offer.
-- Clear pricing information
+- Clear pricing information.
-- Easy to find contact information
+- Easy to find contact information.
-- Easy to distinguish call-to-action buttons that make sense
+- Easy to distinguish call-to-action buttons that make sense.
-- Find out information about the staff and their experience
+- Find out information about the staff and their experience.
-- Find out the location of Kitty Den
+- Find out the location of Kitty Den.

 ### Site Owner Goals
-- Increase in the number of customers
+- Increase in the number of customers.
-- Promote the business
+- Promote the business and improve its digital footprint.
-- Provide multiple ways for customers to contact Kitty Den
+- Provide multiple ways for customers to contact Kitty Den.
-- Display clear pricing information
+- Display clear pricing information.
-- Provide a simple breakdown of services on offer
+- Provide a simple breakdown of services on offer.
-- Provide information about our staff and our history
+- Display information about our staff and our history.

 ### Developer Goals
 - Creating an excellent user experience for the target audience, cat owners looking for cat care services.
-- Provide a simple and intuitive navigation system, quickly and easily find relevant information, such as services and contact detailss.
+- Provide a simple and intuitive navigation system, Thats makes finding relevant information quickly, such as services and contact details.
-- Create a visually appealing and reponsive design regardless of screen size.
+- Create a visually appealing and responsive design regardless of screen size.
-- Provide simple content that the user can skim read, ensuring accessibility.
+- Provide content that the user can skim read, ensuring accessibility.

 ## User Experience